 This 6500 acre heritage site in the heart of the Blue Ridge Mountains near Asheville, NC was created by Congress in 1968 to “preserve, develop, and make available to this and future generations the birthplace of forestry and forestry education in America.”

-Today the Cradle of Forestry is jointly managed by the US Forest Service and the Cradle of Forestry in America Interpretive Association and is open to visitors from mid-April to early November.
-As you enter the main gate (4 miles off the Blue Ridge Parkway at Milepost 412) you will be rewarded with the opportunity to explore the past, present, and future of environmental sustainability and stewardship – brought to visitors through paved interpretive trails, interactive exhibits, film, music, drama, guided tours, nature programs, craft demonstrations, and special events.
-A sustainably designed Forest Discovery Center with its gift shop and café welcomes visitors to the historic structures and a relaxing walk through the woods or neighboring Pink Beds Valley.
+Today this North Carolina destination is jointly managed by the US Forest Service and FIND Outdoors.
+The site is open to visitors everyday from mid-April to early November.
+As you enter the main gate (4 miles off the Blue Ridge Parkway at Milepost 412) you are rewarded with the opportunity to explore the past, present, and future of environmental sustainability and stewardship.
+These are brought to visitors through paved interpretive trails, interactive exhibits, film, music, drama, guided tours, nature programs, craft demonstrations, and special events.
+A sustainably designed Forest Discovery Center with its gift shop and café welcomes visitors to the historical structures and a relaxing walk through the woods.